cado-security/product-help/docs/cado-response/deploy/aws/iam/cross-account-creation.md

 ## Automating Cado Cross-account Creation

-As mentioned previously, the second step to adding cross-account acces is to add the newly created cross-account IAM Role ARN to the Cado platform.
+As mentioned previously, the second step to adding cross-account access is to add the newly created cross-account IAM Role ARN to the Cado platform.
 This enables the new AWS account within the Cado platform.
 To automate this process via the Cado APIs, please see the example Cado API for adding AWS credentials [here](https://github.com/cado-security/cado-api-examples/blob/main/examples/saving_credentials.py).